sciZer0/7/v/README.md

 Another example, the SOL token — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the supply went to people (users).

-The token distribution and inequality Gini coefficient aren't much better, if any better, on other existing blockchains.
+On any other blockchain, token distribution and the inequality Gini coefficient aren't much better, if any better.

 Probably, precisely the great unfairness (not technology) will **most** prevent each of the existing blockchains from getting mass adoption in the long run.